 Some concerns our customers have is how will the mechanic plug-in if the dash cam is plugged in?
 Well all they do is simply unplug it and the mechanic can plug their diagnostic tool right in.
 This is one of the 5 ways to install a dash cam.

 This is the most common way to get a dash cam installed where it will record while parked.
 So, typically what happens with the systems we carry is your going to be using systems that have a red, yellow, and black wire.
 These require hooking them up to constant power, ignition power and ground.
 Main reason why you would do this, is so you can utilize the low battery protection built into the dash camera.
 Above all, so you can have the parking mode capabilities working.

-So, a powercell is basically a backup battery that actually gets installed.
+So, a battery pack is basically a backup battery that actually gets installed.
 Typically under the seat, or somewhere else in the vehicle.
-It is hooked up to power, ground and ignition while some powercells only get hooked up to ignition and ground.
-Therefore, what happens is as you are driving around your vehicle it charges up the powercell.
-Most powercells last from 16-24 hours of parking mode.
+It is hooked up to power, ground and ignition while some battery packs only get hooked up to ignition and ground.
+Therefore, what happens is as you are driving around your vehicle it charges up the battery pack.
+Most battery packs last from 16-24 hours of parking mode.
 When you turn your ignition off, what happens is the powercell switches into parking mode.
-The parking mode will last until the powercell runs out of battery power.
+The parking mode will last until the battery packl runs out of battery power.
 Lastly, this will keep it completely isolated from your car battery in your vehicle.
 Which in turn means you will never have your battery die as a result of the dash cam.